aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/performance/high-performance-mode/_index.md

 High performance mode is based on `QualitySettings.getHighPerformance()`.
 Use it when inputs are clean and you want the fastest recognition.

+## When to use it

+High performance mode is a good default for:

+- server-side batch processing with consistent image quality
+- scanned documents where barcodes are sharp and have enough resolution
+- real-time pipelines where latency matters and inputs are controlled

+If recognition becomes unstable on blurred, low-resolution, or damaged images, switch to a higher quality preset or enable targeted options.
+See [High quality mode](../high-quality-mode) and [Damaged or low resolution barcodes](../damaged-low-resolution-barcodes).

+## What it changes

+This preset prioritizes speed over robustness.
+It can reduce the chance of recognizing barcodes in difficult conditions.
+To keep results stable, combine it with type filtering and ROI when possible.

 ## Enable High Performance mode

 ```java